Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Conclusion

 \section{Conclusion}

-This work has demonstrated the utility of \RPCholesky for low-rank approximation of a positive-semidefinite matrix $\mat{A} \in \mathbb{R}^{N \times N}$. \RPCholesky can be programmed in just a few lines of code, and it allows us to accelerate many kernel algorithms, such as kernel ridge regression and kernel spectral clustering. \RPCholesky reduces the computational cost of these kernel methods from $\order(N^3)$ operations to just $\order(k^2 N)$ operations, where the approximation rank $k$ can be much smaller than the matrix dimension $N$.
+This work has demonstrated the utility of \RPCholesky for low-rank approximation of a psd matrix $\mat{A} \in \mathbb{C}^{N \times N}$. \RPCholesky allows us to accelerate many kernel algorithms, such as kernel ridge regression and kernel spectral clustering. \RPCholesky reduces the computational cost of these kernel methods from $\order(N^3)$ operations to just $\order(k^2 N)$ operations, where the approximation rank $k$ can be much smaller than the matrix dimension $N$.

-Numerical experiments suggest that \RPCholesky improves over other column Nystr\"om approximation algorithms in terms of floating point operations and memory footprint.
+Numerical experiments suggest that \RPCholesky improves over other column Nystr\"om approximation algorithms in terms of floating-point operations and memory footprint.
 Given a fixed approximation rank $k$, \RPCholesky requires a very small number of entry evaluations, just $(k + 1) N$. \RPCholesky typically produces approximations that match or improve on the greedy method, uniform sampling, RLS sampling, and DPP sampling.
 Moreover, theoretical error bounds guarantee that \RPCholesky converges nearly as fast as possible in the expected trace norm.

 Taken as a whole, this work paves the way for greater use of \RPCholesky in the future.
-Additionally, we believe \RPCholesky can be pushed even further, for example, through combinations with other accelerated methods for prediction, clustering, and other learning tasks.
+Additionally, we believe \RPCholesky can be pushed even further, for example, through combinations with accelerated methods for prediction, clustering, and other learning tasks.
 The future is indeed bright for this simple yet surprisingly effective algorithm.